 Metadata and effective metadata management have gotten a lot of coverage in recent years.
 Most people have heard of the term but they don’t know what it is, how it functions, or why it is so important in modern industry.

+Metadata is the data that describes other data.
+It can be used to identify, locate and describe digital objects, such as files, images, videos, and websites.
 It is as valuable as data, and experts recognize its ability to assist users in finding, organizing, and using information.